ubugnu/reactnative-qrcode-scanner/README.md

 # React Native QR-code Scanner

+## How to use

+This repo contains a ready-to-use forlder, you can clone it and go directly to step "Run the Metro server..." below.
+Or you can follow step by step to integrate it into an existing project.

+## Steps to reproduce the same

 - Initialize a react native app based on a typescript template:
   ```bash
   npx react-native init App --template react-native-template-typescript